tp-freeforall/breakfast/apps/breakfast/bacon/testRadio/scripts/README.txt

 NOTE:
 The R scripts assume that the R odbc package is installed and the sqlite odbc driver (libsqliteodbc and r-cran-rodbc in apt)

+OUTDOOR TESTING
+at transmitter location:
+  - setup tripod
+  - take GPS fix and record it.
+for each receiver location:
+  - set up tripod
+  - hook up receivers to laptop at receiver location
+  - turn on SA and wait for GPS fix
+  - for each  transmitter
+    - turn on relevant transmitter
+    - take sample on SA, make a note of the time that it started/stopped
+    - plug in receivers
+      ./rxOnly.sh 60 /path/to/test/dir

+Back at the lab:
+- copy files from SA USB stick to /path/to/sa/data
+- run ./describeSA.sh /path/to/sa/data and figure out which files
+  correspond to which test.
+- move the .ia files to the relevant test directory
+- run
+  ./processOutdoors.sh /path/to/processed/data [testDir...]
+- This will create a sqlite database at the specified location with tables RSSI and PRR.

+TODO: how to graph it